pbreuss/project-2-sdc/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)
 ![Lanes Image](./output_images/final.jpg)

-In this project, the goal was to write a software pipeline to identify the lane boundaries in a video, but the main output or product was to create is a detailed writeup of the project.
+In this project, the goal was to write a software pipeline to identify the lane boundaries in a video, but the main output or product was to create a detailed writeup of the project.

+# Summary

-# Summary - The goals / steps of this project were the following:
+The goals / steps of this project were the following:

 * STEP 1: Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * STEP 2: Apply a distortion correction to raw images.